srinivasa-mallidi/SM-Python/Python Libraries/csv and difflib .md

 # `csv` and `difflib` Modules

 This guide introduces how to work with CSV files and perform fuzzy string matching using Python’s built-in libraries: `csv` and `difflib`.
-Examples use culturally familiar names such as **Srinivasa** and **Sowmya**.

 ---